 ESOPs have become the accepted tool for hiring the most qualified talent for startups and businesses alike because they bring in a strong potential pool without the necessity of a fat salary.

-They also help in retention because once granted ESOP, the employee has a vested interest in the company’s performance.
+They also help in retention because once granted ESOP.
+The employee has a vested interest in the company’s performance.
 If the business succeeds, they get a part of the profit earned.
-On the other hand, if the company doesn’t fare well, the employee suffers losses too.
+On the other hand, if the company doesn’t fare well, the employee suffers losses.

 This aligns an employee’s personal goals with that of the business.
 They are motivated to work harder, are engaged, and become more productive because they know the better they work, the bigger their profit share.